xsmh/duoqin-doov-hacking/README.md

 # Overview
 This documentation has been written to walk the owners of Duoqin / Doov devices through flashing Dumbdroid or any other compatible ROM of their choice.

 The guide assumes that you are using Windows 10/11.
 If you are using Linux, I trust your ability to figure out the OS specific parts on your own.
-If you are using Apple, good luck.
+If you are using macOS, good luck.

 ## Tested devices
 The guide has been tested on the following devices: